emecii/my-ideas-fyi/README.md

 Submit your solution on the platform for the rest of the community to see.
 Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.

-Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
-The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.
+Remember, if you're looking for idea on your solution, be sure to ask questions when submitting it.
+The more specific and detailed you are with your questions, the higher the chance you'll get valuable idea from the community.

 **⚠️ IMPORTANT ⚠️: With these premium challenges, please be sure not to upload the design files to GitHub when you're submitting to the platform and sharing it around.
 If you've created a brand new project, the easiest way to do that is to copy across the `.gitignore` provided in this starter project.**